Estimate Time5 min

 Similarly, putting your saving and investing on automatic is a small change that can lighten your mental load—and it may significantly impact your net worth over the long term.

-Automated investing is the practice of contributing money to your investment accounts on a regular basis through direct deposit from your paycheck or recurring bank transfers.
+Recurring investing means making regular, automatic investments.
 The idea is to establish this routine of saving and investing regularly with no extra effort on your part.

 • Reduces the temptation to spend